Well, this week the Big Easy and Rio have one thing in common — one huge party!

 Pre-Christian, medieval, and modern carnivals share important thematic features.
 They celebrate the death of winter and the rebirth of nature, ultimately re-committing the individual to the spiritual and social codes of the culture.
 Ancient fertility rites, with their sacrifices to the gods, exemplify this commitment, as do the Christian Shrovetide plays.
 On the other hand, carnivals allow parody of, and offer temporary release from, social and religious constraints.
 For example, slaves were the equals of their masters during the Roman Saturnalia; the medieval feast of fools included a blasphemous mass; and during carnival masquerades sexual and social taboos are sometimes temporarily suspended.

 Tomorrow: Why Ashes on Ash Wednesday?

-May I suggest that by Wednesday morning to try be ready to enter into a deeper journey into your inner depths to discover our Lord and at the same time your deepest Self.
-Be ready to experience new life, new growth for your self and for our country.
+May I suggest that by Wednesday morning we try be ready to enter into a deeper journey into our inner depths to discover our Lord and at the same time our deepest Self.
+Be ready to experience new life, new growth for our selves and for our country.

 Today we let our hair down a bit and when the fun is over,

 may we be ready to enter the desert on Wednesday with you

 and discover how desert experiences can cleanse and purify us and make us whole.

 Let us enter the desert willingly and learn its lessons well.

 We ask you, Lord, to lead the way.